tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

     ./symfony generate:task namespace:name --dir=plugins/myPlugin/lib/task

-If you want the task to default to a connection other than `propel`, provide the name of this connection with the `--use-database` option:
+If you want the task to default to a connection other than `doctrine`, provide the name of this connection with the `--use-database` option:

     ./symfony generate:task namespace:name --use-database=main